Skip to content

 They added a simple feature: when someone asks that, the AI recommends the three most popular items.
 Revenue went up 9%.
 They didn't improve the AI at all—they just paid attention to what people actually wanted.

-Let me walk you through how this played out with a legal tech company I worked with:
+Consider how this played out with a legal tech company building case law search:

 Pro tip: When something's not working, first ask: "Is this an inventory problem or a capabilities problem?"

-Inventory problem: You don't have the answer in your knowledge base
+Inventory problem: The answer doesn't exist in your knowledge base

-Capabilities problem: You have the answer but can't find it
+Capabilities problem: The answer exists but the system can't find it

 Who This Is For

-I've taught this to teams at tiny startups and big tech companies.
-The problems are surprisingly similar—everyone's trying to move from "we built RAG" to "our RAG system gets better every week."
+The challenges are remarkably similar across organizations of different sizes—most teams are trying to move from "we built RAG" to "our RAG system gets better every week."

 What's Coming Next

 Each chapter builds on the last, taking you through the complete improvement flywheel.
-Everything includes code and examples you can steal for your own projects.
+All concepts include code and practical examples.

 Here's what we'll cover in the upcoming chapters: